TGDivy/TGDivy/README.md

 ## 💬🌞

-> When you move beyond your fear, you feel free. ~ Spencer Johnson
+> Be content with what you have, rejoice in the way things are.
+When you realize there is nothing lacking, the whole world belongs to you. ~ Lao Tzu

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )